Your best blog post ideas are hidden in plain sight

 – Ray the contractor, 2021

-Ray also told me that even if he did use a blog, he would have no idea about what to write about.
+Ray also told me that even if he did use a blog, he would have no idea what to write about.
 A lot of business owners share this perspective.

 Back to the situation with the contractor.
 I gave Ray an earful on how content marketing works and why blogging should be the single most important part of his long-term marketing strategy.